ALi3naTEd0/Oscars/README.md

 - Watch status tracking

 ## License
-This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
 [Discord](https://discordapp.com/channels/@me/343448030986371072/)